 Each collar transaction has an established price floor and ceiling.
 When the settlement price is below the price floor established by these collars, the Company receives an amount from its counterparty equal to the difference between the settlement price and the price floor multiplied by the hedged contract volume.
-When the settlement price is above the price ceiling established by these collars, the Company pays its counterparty an amount equal to the difference between the settlement price and the price equal to the difference between the settlement price and the price equal to the difference between the settlement price and the price ceiling multiplied by the hedged contract volume.
+When the settlement price is above the price ceiling established by these collars, the Company pays its counterparty an amount equal to the difference between the settlement price and the price ceiling multiplied by the hedged contract volume.